-As is true in the telecommunications field more generally, fibre optic products have come to play an integral role in military operations across the world.
+As is true in the telecommunications field more generally, fiber optic products have come to play an integral role in military operations across the world.
 And that role is only set to grow larger in the years and decades to come.
-According to a report just published this month by Absolute Market Insights, “the global fibre optic cable market is estimated to reach a market value of US$ 6,783 million in 2019 and is forecast to reach US$ 10,140 million by 2027” representing a compound annual growth rate of more than five per cent.
-And that same report listed the military and aerospace sectors as being among the most key market segments of the fibre optic cable market.
+According to a report just published this month by Absolute Market Insights, “the global fiber optic cable market is estimated to reach a market value of US$ 6,783 million in 2019 and is forecast to reach US$ 10,140 million by 2027” representing a compound annual growth rate of more than five percent.
+And that same report listed the military and aerospace sectors as being among the most key market segments of the fiber optic cable market.
 Fiber optic has come in leaps and bounds over the years and can be used in various ways for technology, from fiber optic video to fiber optic broadband, it has a multitude of uses.

-Over the past few years, the use of fibre optic cable technology in the Australian military, specifically, has similarly grown at an expansive rate.
+Over the past few years, the use of fiber optic cable technology in the Australian military, specifically, has similarly grown at an expansive rate.
 An example of that is this video posted online by the Royal Australian Navy itself, which profiles sailors at the Fibre Optic workshop located at the Fleet Support Unit (FSU) in Western Australia.
-The video gives a close look at the very first dedicated fibre optic support team created in that sector of the military although, of course, many more have and will continue to follow, mainly because the use of fibre optic technology is only becoming more central within domestic military operations.
+The video gives a close look at the very first dedicated fiber-optic support team created in that sector of the military although, of course, many more have and will continue to follow, mainly because the use of fiber optic technology is only becoming more central within domestic military operations.

 “Everyone within FSU has been very supportive of what we’re doing in establishing this capability,” says POET Brad Barr, of the Fibre Optic Seg I/C division, in the video.
 “They can see that what we’re doing saves money and gives skills to our sailors.
 The new capabilities that we’ve established within FSU will enable us to fight when at sea in the communications and I.T. fields.”